-- 9. The Scheme shall not make any investment in: - (a) Any unlisted security of an associate or group company of the Sponsor; or - (b) Any security issued by way of private placement by an associate or group company of the Sponsor; or - (c) listed securities of group companies of the Sponsor which is in excess of 25% of the net assets, except for investments by equity-oriented exchange traded funds and index funds and subject to such conditions as may be specified by SEBI. - 10.
+- 9. The Scheme shall not make any investment in: - (a) Any unlisted security of an associate or group company of the Sponsor; or - (b) Any security issued by way of private placement by an associate or group company of the Sponsor; or - (c) listed securities of group companies of the Sponsor which is in excess of 25% of the net assets of the Scheme of the Mutual Fund, except for investments by equity-oriented exchange traded funds and index funds, subject to such conditions as specified by SEBI from time to time. - 10.
 The Scheme shall not invest more than 10% of its NAV in the equity shares or equity related instruments of any company.
 Provided that, the limit of 10 per cent shall not be applicable for investments in case of index fund or sector or industry specific scheme. - 11.
 All investments by the Scheme in equity shares and equity related instruments shall only be made provided such securities are listed or to be listed. - 12.
-The Scheme shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase/redemption of Units or payment of interest and dividend to the Unitholders.
+The Fund shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase/redemption of Units or payment of interest and dividend to the Unitholders.
 Provided that the Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - 13.
 No loans for any purpose shall be advanced by the Scheme. - 14.
-The Scheme shall not invest in a fund of funds scheme. - 15.
-The cumulative gross exposure through equity, debt, derivative positions, repo transactions in corporate debt securities, Real Estate Investment Trusts (REITs), Infrastructure Investment Trusts (InvITs), other permitted securities/assets and such other securities/assets as may be permitted by SEBI from time to time should not exceed 100% of the net assets of the scheme However, the following shall not be considered while calculating the gross exposure: - a) Security-wise hedged position and - b) Exposure in Cash or Cash equivalents with residual maturity of less than 91 days. - 16.
-The Scheme may invest in the units of REITs and InvITs subject to the following: - (a) The Mutual Fund under all its schemes shall not own more than 10% of units issued by a single issuer of REIT and InvIT; and - (b) The Scheme shall not invest - i. more than 10% of its NAV in the units of REIT and InvIT; and - ii. more than 5% of its NAV in the units of REIT and InvIT issued by a single issuer
+The Scheme may lend securities in accordance with the securities lending scheme of SEBI. - 15.
+The Scheme shall not invest in a fund of funds scheme. - 16.
+Aggregate value of 'illiquid securities' of Scheme, which are defined as non-traded, thinly traded and unlisted equity shares, shall not exceed 15% of the total assets of the Scheme.
+As this percentage is not significant, in the AMC's view, it will have no material impact on the ability to meet redemptions within 10 days of the date the Scheme's units are tendered. - 17.
+The cumulative gross exposure through equity, debt and derivative positions, shall not exceed 100% of net assets of the Scheme.
+However, the following shall not be considered while calculating the gross exposure: - a) Security-wise hedged position and - b) Exposure in Cash or Cash equivalents with residual maturity of less than 91 days.